welvet/SillyTavern-MessageSummarize/README.md

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

+### Contact
+You can raise an issue here, but I am more responsive on discord on the SillyTavern [Discord server](https://discord.gg/sillytavern) as Qvink (#qvink1).

+There you will find [forum thread](https://discord.com/channels/1100685673633153084/1318109682329587722) dedicated to this extension (and others).

 ### Known Issues
 - When editing a message that already has a memory, the memory displayed below the message does not have the right color.
 This is just a visual bug, and it will correct itself after the next summarization.